 - Announce major deadlines early, and provide plenty of clarity on assignment expectations.
 Allow ample time for questions to come in and be answered.

 - Keep in mind that coordination and teamwork in a virtual setting take extra time.
 When using group work, be sure to allow enough time for students to meet virtually.

 - Provide frequent opportunities for formative testing and feedback.

 - Offer self-testing, practice assignments, and learning activities that provide immediate feedback (quizzes, interactives).

 - When creating your course content, consider the multiple ways you can represent your content, and try to offer your content in multiple modalities.

 - Video: Ways you can enhance student involvement in online instruction [10:12]

 - There are many technological tools that can help faculty find new ways to present materials.
 Click here to access a list of teaching tools.

 - The Noel Studio offers online, one-on-one consultations, where students can meet with a consultant for help with a variety of assignments.

-- Faculty members can request a consultation regarding their course via the Noel Studio.
+- Faculty members can request a consultation regarding their course via the Faculty Center for Teaching & Learning.
 Visit this link for information.